harshitshobhane/SplitSync/README.md

-# SplitSync - Modern Expense Tracker
+# SplitHalf - Modern Expense Tracker

 A beautiful, modern expense tracking app built with React and Go, designed for couples to easily split expenses and track shared finances.